Panquesito7/minetest-wall_jump/README.md

 ## Settings

+TODO: Add a list of settings found in settingtypes.txt here

 <!-- Add a list of settings found in settingtypes.txt here -->

 To configure the Realistic Mode (RLM), check out the `realistic_mode.lua` file.

 ### Configuring the RLM mode

+TODO: Add a guide on how to configure the RLM mode

 <!-- Add a guide on how to configure the RLM mode -->